-We have agreed not to compete with Alcan for a period of five years in the production and sale of certain products for use in the plate and aerospace markets.
-As a result, it may be more difficult for us to pursue successfully new business opportunities which could limit our potential sources of revenue and growth.
-Please see "Arrangements Between Novelis and Alcan - Separation agreement".
+In connection with the separation, we will have agreed not to compete with Alcan for a period of five years in the manufacture, production and sale of certain products for use in the plate and aerospace markets.
+As a result, it may be more difficult for us to pursue successfully new business opportunities, which could limit our potential sources of revenue and growth.
+Please see "Arrangements Between Novelis and Alcan - Separation agreement."